You’re Working Way Too Hard.

 What You Get From This Seminar

 - A state of the art treatment of his absolutely killer STAR PRINCIPLE.
 This is the strategy he uses to bat 50% where most Venture Capitalists bat 10%.
-He will explain the system, but updated, streamlined and refined based on the additional 5 years of experience (and $100 million of net worth) that he’s accumulated since his book of the same title was sent to the printer.
+He will explain the system, but updated, streamlined and refined based on the additional 5 years of experience (and $100 million of total assets) that he’s accumulated since his book of the same title was sent to the printer.

 - Richard’s concept of DISRUPTION which has three components: Disruptive Simplification, Disruptive Sophistication, and Disruptive Optimization.
 Most people probably have a vague idea of how these three concepts can work; but almost nobody realizes how to approach markets and businesses in the proper sequence.
 When you do this properly, you jolt your market out of its stupor and leave competitors reeling.
-For example, old fashioned bookies will never recover from the Disruptive Simplification that Richard’s darling company Betfare wreaked upon the niche it’s in.
+For example, old fashioned bookies will never recover from the Disruptive Simplification that Richard’s darling company Betfair wreaked upon the niche it’s in.

 - You will discover exactly why most attempts at “outsourcing” and “reducing hours” never quite seem to work.
 Maybe you read 4-Hour Work Week?
 And you’re still not working four hours a week.
 Why?
 Richard is, after all.
 What’s the difference?
 He’s going to tell you.
 Richard is heart-attack serious about YOU whittling your work week from 60 to 20.
 You will never achieve the equity gains you really desire when you’re busting your ass 60 hours a week.
 You need the space to think, and to SENSE what is going on around you.
 You must have space.
 Otherwise you’re dead.
 (If you doubt me, ask your spouse.)